Follower Nodes

 Successful enroll only means the primary-follower identity binding succeeded.
 Before actually receiving objects, the follower still needs an applied default ingress target.
 Otherwise, remote policy uploads return "no default ingress target yet".

-- The remote node must have a
+- Direct nodes must have a

 7. Create a Remote Storage Policy on the Primary